 The Political Economy of Friedrich List

 The proponents of the American system did not imagine themselves to be overthrowing Adam Smith’s free trade doctrine.
 They believed conditions in the United States to be exceptional, justifying an exemption from Smith’s generally valid prescription.
-Instead, it was a German, Friedrich List, who argued that most developing countries should adopt protectionist trade policies at some stage of their development.
+Instead, it was a German, Friedrich List, who argued that most countries should employ protectionist trade policies at some stage of their development.

 Friedrich List (1789-1846) became a Professor of Administration at the University of Tübingen in 1817, and was elected to the lower chamber of the Württemberg Diet shortly thereafter.
 He was removed from both positions for political reasons; and in 1822, he was imprisoned for speaking too freely in a state that did not value free speech.
 He was eventually released from prison on the condition that he emigrate to the United States, where he lived from 1825 to 1830.
 He then made his way back to Germany.

 List was an unorthodox economist even before he reached the United States.
 In particular, he believed that free trade was generally harmful to developing countries:

 However much the world may owe to this economist [Adam Smith] in other respects, all his services cannot make amends for the enormous harm that he has done by persuading some of our capricious doctrinaires to accept the doctrine of so-called free trade.
 Adam Smith’s fundamental error is that he ascribes to capital alone a productive power which, in fact, can be created only by labour in association with a large or a small amount of capital.14